syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ## Segment color binding

-The color of the each segment can be set by binding their corresponding model property from the `ItemsSource` collection to its [`ColorValuePath`]() property of Cartesian chart as follows.
+The color of the each segment can be set by binding their corresponding model property from the `ItemsSource` collection to its [`ColorValuePath`]() property of series as follows.

 {% tabs %}